 SECTION G: PERSONAL REPRESENTATIVE'S ACCEPTANCE OF APPOINTMENT I,hereby accept the Member's appointment.
 I acknowledge that by signing this form I have authority to act on behalf of the Member.
 I have attached the required documentation, where applicable, to establish my status as the Personal Representative.
 I certify that the information on this Personal Representative form is true, correct and accurate to the best of my knowledge.
 I understand that the Company may request information, now or in the future, as it deems necessary to confirm my Personal Representative status.
 Signature of Personal Representative Date IMPORTANT NOTE: The appointment of a Personal Representat member signature date.
-You may revoke the appointment at any revocation section (Section H) and returning it to DHMP at the additional contents of the section of the secti time by completing the SECTION H: REVOCATION OF APPOINTMENT OF PERSONA I understand that by signing this section I am revoking my appoir and no longer want the individual, (print individual's name legibly I to act as my Personal Representative.
+You may revoke the appointment at any trevocation section (Section H) and returning it to DHMP at the address of the section (Section H) and returning it to DHMP at the address of the section (Section H) and returning it to DHMP at the address of the section (Section H) and returning it to DHMP at the address of the section (Section H) and returning it to DHMP at the address of the section (Section H) and returning it to DHMP at the address of the section (Section H) and returning it to DHMP at the address of the section (Section H) and returning it to DHMP at the address of the section (Section H) and returning it to DHMP at the address of the section (Section H) and returning it to DHMP at the address of the section (Section H) and returning it to DHMP at the address of the section (Section H) and returning it to DHMP at the address of the section (Section H) and returning it to DHMP at the address of the section (Section H) and returning it to DHMP at the se time by completing the SECTION H: REVOCATION OF APPOINTMENT OF PERSONA I understand that by signing this section I am revoking my appointment of Personal Representation and no longer want the individual, (print individual's name legibly below), to act as my Personal Representative.
 I understand that this revocation applies to any future disclosures of Personal Health Information, whether verbal or written, and any future actions.
 I further understand that any disclosures or actions already taken by the Personal Representative and/or DHMP during the appointment of representation time period cannot be revoked.
 The revocation date that will be used is the date DHMP receives this revocation form.
 Signature of Member/Subscriber Date Please mail or fax form to: Denver Health Medical Plan Attn: Health Plan Services 777 Bannock St., MC 6000 Denver, CO 80204 Fax: 303-602-2138 Email: DHMPMemberServices@dhha.org